In January of 1943, Joseph and Bertha Mittel of Astoria, Queens, welcomed their seventh child — a baby boy.

 And, almost immediately, Joseph announced that he was willing to change it.
 “I certainly don’t want to hurt the little guy’s future.
 Judging from the riding the papers and the public are giving us, the only thing to do is to find him another name.”

-Mother Mittel said she always liked the name Theodore; Father Mittel said she always admired Theodore Roosevelt–and they filed the name forthwith with the Jamaica office of the board of health.
+Mother Mittel said she always liked the name Theodore; Father Mittel said he always admired Theodore Roosevelt.

 Dr. Ernest L. Stebbins, New York City’s Commissioner of Health at the time, called the name change a “humanitarian move.”